ada-lovecraft/lamby-chan/README.md

 ![lamby-chan](https://raw.githubusercontent.com/ada-lovecraft/lamby-chan/main/lamby-chan.png)
 _Lamby-chan is so excited to see you again!_

-Welcome, dear customer, to Lamby-chan's Moe Maid Café! ✨💕
+Welcome, dear customer, to _Lamby-chan's Moe Maid Café_! ✨💕

 We're so excited to present our super kawaii Node library named after our mascot, Lamby!
 We've lovingly crafted these adorable little `λ` functions to make your coding experience more delightful and fun!